United States Immigration and Naturalization Service: History

 There were a number of predecessor agencies to INS between 1891 and 1933.
 The Immigration and Naturalization Service (INS) was formed in 1933 by a merger of the Bureau of Immigration and the Bureau of Naturalization.

 Both those bureaus, as well as the newly created INS, were controlled by the Department of Labor.

 President Franklin Roosevelt moved the INS from the Department of Labor to the Department of Justice in 1940, citing a need for "more effective control over aliens" as the United States moved closer to joining World War II.

 By July 1941, Justice Department officials had decided that the INS would oversee the internment of enemy aliens arrested by the FBI should the U.S. enter the war, and immediately after the attack on Pearl Harbor these plans went into effect.
 By December 10, three days after the attack, the INS had 1,291 Japanese, 857 German, and 147 Italian nationals in custody.
 These "enemy aliens," many of whom had resided in the United States for decades, were arrested without warrants or formal charges.
 They were held in immigration stations and various requisitioned sites, often for months, before receiving a hearing (without the benefit of legal counsel or defense witnesses) and being released, paroled, or transferred to a Department of Justice internment camp.
 Starting in 1942, the INS also interned German, Italian, and Japanese Latin Americans deported from Peru and other countries.
 It is estimated that 17,477 persons of Japanese ancestry, 11,507 of German ancestry, 2,730 of Italian ancestry, and 185 others were interned by the Immigration and Naturalization Service during the war.

-In November 1979, Attorney General Benjamin Civiletti announced that INS "raids" would only take place at places of work, not at residences where illegal aliens were suspected of living.
+In November 1979, Attorney General Benjamin Civiletti announced that INS raids would only take place at places of work, not at residences where suspected illegal immigrants were suspected of living.

+Agency succession

+The agency names and overseeing departments are listed below.